 It was 1896 in a creek three hundred miles south of the Arctic Circle in the heart of Canada’s Yukon Territory, when gold was discovered near the town of Dawson City.
 Soon after, over one hundred thousand would-be miners from across the world set off propelled by the prospect of riches.
 The journey to the Yukon wilderness, for many, began in Dyea, Alaska— home to the start of the Chilkoot Trail.
 Carved into the Coast Mountains on the border of Alaska and British Columbia, the thirty-three mile Chilkoot Trail winds through two national parks and takes visitors back in time to experience the history and adventures in Canada of the last great gold rush.
 It is truly one of the world’s greatest adventures.
 Still to do this day, while hiking the Chilkoot Trail you will see miner’s supplies from the gold rush scattered around you on the trail.
 It’s like stepping back in time to the days of the Klondike Gold Rush, and one of the best things to do in Yukon.

-If you would like to read about my adventure on the Chilkoot Trail click on the link below:
+If you would like to read about my adventure on the Chilkoot Trail click HERE!

 2) Canoeing on the Yukon River